Needy Individual Patient Volume

 The practice predominantly criterion is based on each individual EP's encounters data.
 (EPs may not use group data to attest to this criterion.)

-- Practice predominantly reporting period: six months during the prior calendar year.
+- Practice predominantly reporting period: six months during the calendar year prior to the payment year.

 - Denominator: total encounters at all locations that the EP provided during the practice predominantly reporting period.